Key features of the Teacher Development Programme include:

 Through the programme, emphasis will be placed on experiential learning – learning through doing.
 Participants will be invited to explore existing pedagogic and human development frameworks through research, experiential learning and reflection.

 There will also be the opportunity for participants to develop and deepen their artistic practice.

-Focus will be placed throughout the programme on the child-centred pedagogic approaches.
-The programme looks at creating learning that is centred on human development and the development of the child which reflect the National Curriculum, rather delivering learning that is led by the National Curriculum.
+Focus is placed throughout the programme on child-centred pedagogic approaches.
+Our aim is to create learning that is centred on human development and the development of the child that reflects the National Curriculum, rather than being led by it.

 As part of the programme, participants will be given an opportunity to explore the question ‘who am I?’ as part of their personal development.
 This is based on the premise that ‘before meeting the student I need to meet myself.
 Through this, participants will be given the opportunity to explore and reflect upon their own pedagogic approach and build confidence, skills and attributes of the teacher.

 Throughout the programme, participants will be given the opportunity to explore and reflect on existing practice and personal professional practice.